-Azure cloud consists of multiple independent Regions.
-Each Region (with some exceptions) is partitioned into several Availability Zones.
-Each Availability Zone consists of one or more discrete data centers housed in separate facilities, each with redundant power, networking, and connectivity.
+Amazon Web Services consists of multiple independent regions.
+Each region is partitioned into several availability zones.
+Each availability zone consists of one or more discrete data centers housed in separate facilities, each with redundant power, networking, and connectivity.
 Availability zones are physically separate, such that even extremely uncommon disasters such as fires or flooding would only affect a single availability zone.

 Although availability zones within a region are geographically isolated from each other, they have direct lowlatency network connectivity between them.
-The network latency between Availability Zones is generally lower than 2ms.
+The network latency between availability zones is generally lower than 1ms.
 This makes the inter-AZ deployments compliant with the extended distance RAC guidelines.

-Spreading cluster nodes across multiple Availability Zone helps to avoid downtime even when an entire Availability Zone experiences a failure.
+Spreading cluster nodes across multiple availability zones helps to avoid downtime even when an entire availability zone experiences a failure.
 FlashGrid recommends using multi-AZ cluster configurations unless there is a specific need to use a single availability zone.